Local Water Done Well

 We are currently assessing the options available to us under new legislation introduced to Parliament mid-December, the Local Government (Water Services) Bill.

-The options currently being investigated for Hauraki District Council is continuing with the status quo or the creation of a new standalone entity responsible for water and wastewater, either independently or in collaboration with other Waikato Councils or potentially neighbouring councils.
+The options currently being investigated for Hauraki District Council include continuing with the status quo or the creation of a new standalone entity responsible for water and wastewater, either independently or in collaboration with other Waikato Councils or potentially neighbouring councils.
 Such collaboration would aim to ensure the financial and operational sustainability of water services while maintaining local control.

 Where to next?